 This is a rare form of cancer there are about 7,000 cases per year of anorectal cancer and approximately 900 deaths.

-- Hematochezia—most common symptom, tenesmus, rectal mass; a feeling of incomplete evacuation of stool (due to mass)
+- Hematochezia— the most common symptom, tenesmus, rectal mass; a feeling of incomplete evacuation of stool (due to mass)

 Whenever rectal bleeding occurs, even in patients with obvious hemorrhoids or known diverticular disease, coexisting cancer must be ruled out.

-Treated with wide local surgical excision, radiation with chemotherapy for large tumors with mets.
+Treated with wide local surgical excision, radiation with chemotherapy for large tumors with metastases

 0.3% of rectal cancer